moka-guys/trend_analysis/README.md

 * WES runs are defined by the presence of NGS and WES in the run name
 * PANEL runs are defined by the presence of NGS and absence of 'WES' in the run name
 * SWIFT runs are defined by the presence of ONC in the run name

+### Development mode
+* The script can be run during development using the argument '--dev'
+* This provides an alternative path for outputs to prevent live reports from being altered